 As we previously mentioned in the overview of SDLC, testing proves the effectiveness of all previous stages.
 Without extensive testing, an app can pretty much fall apart.
 This is exactly why testing is one of the main reasons why apps fail.

-App testing is considered to be a phase within a phase.
-A fun fact!
-Testing has a separate cycle called the software testing lifecycle, or STLC.
+For professionals pursuing remote QA engineer jobs, understanding testing as a phase within a phase is crucial.
+Testing has a separate cycle called the software testing lifecycle (STLC).
 Modern software testing tools support various phases of STLC, enhancing efficiency.
 It consists of six phases: requirement analysis, test planning, test case development, test environment setup, test execution, and test closure.

 What Are Software Testing Methodologies?